30 Free Certificate of Origin Templates

 How does a Certificate of Origin Work?

 An electronic certificate of origin (eCO) that a chamber of commerce has electronically signed will suffice in some countries.
 Once the eCO is submitted online, an electronic certificate stamped by the chamber of commerce can then be obtained.
-Thus, the use of the eCO helps to speed up the process of verification and is less expensive than using traditional paper certificates.
+Thus, the use of the eCO helps to speed up the verification process and is less expensive than using traditional paper certificates.

-Who Can Issue the CO?
+Who can issue the CO?

-In self-certification, the exporter /manufacturer is responsible for conducting a detailed assessment of the goods then confirming and verifying the country of origin.
+In self-certification, the exporter /manufacturer is responsible for conducting a detailed assessment of the goods and then confirming and verifying the country of origin.
 In such a case, the exported/manufacturer must use a prescribed form.

 If there is no prescribed form, the exporter/manufacturer may be allowed to provide a sworn declaration concerning the origin of the products.
-This declaration may be made on a separate document or incorporated in the trade documents, such as the invoice.
+This declaration may be made on a separate document or incorporated into the trade documents, such as the invoice.

 CO and Trade Agreements